Brobin/mandelb0t/README.md

 The [Mandelbrot Set](http://en.wikipedia.org/wiki/Mandelbrot_set) is a mathematical representation of complex numbers that when rendered can create beautiful images.

-Many thanks to [Andrew Lewis ](http://code.activestate.com/recipes/577111-mandelbrot-fractal-using-pil/) for the beautiful optimized code for generating the mandelbrot set.
+Thanks to [Andrew Lewis ](http://code.activestate.com/recipes/577111-mandelbrot-fractal-using-pil/) for the optimized code for generating the mandelbrot set.

 ### Coloring of the set